Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 > Best practices at 92
 > SEO at 100

-the highest scode is 100
+the highest score is 100
 ```

 * HTML & CSS validator